 Industry has been working closely with schools, universities, employment agencies and NGOs to set up innovative programmes to supply people with key skills necessary for the digital transformation.
-They have been offering training materials, technology, Massive Open Online Courses (MOOCs), apprenticeships and programmes to upskills or retrain people externally, promoting ICT and STEM careers and internally, online platforms to train and put people into jobs, or developing curricula for Industry 4.0 jointly with academia.
-Specific actions to be deployed by the European Commission include:
+For example, they have been offering Massive Open Online Courses (MOOCs), apprenticeships and programmes to upskill and retrain staff internally.
+Industry has been promoting ICT and STEM careers through their online platforms training people with the skills needed to get into digital jobs.
+Jointly with academia, industry has also developed curricula for Industry 4.0.
+Additional specific actions to be deployed by the European Commission include:

-- Expand the use of the EC's ICT Vouchers to include digital training for SMEs. - Bolster apprenticeship schemes across Europe focused on digital careers; create a pilot by building on a PPP between industry, vocational training organisations and universities and public employment agencies. - Encourage links between digital demand and digital supply to increase digital employment (and reduce the skills gap); amplify current industry led and European initiatives (such as the pledges made in the context of the Grand Coalition for digital jobs) by fostering the links with national public employment agencies and public and private training organisations. - Bridge the gap between digital job opportunities (job description), skills of people seeking digital employment, and digital training opportunities (through public and private training organisations) by developing a European and Member State repository, perhaps in the form of a dedicated website. - EU and national policy makers should ensure that current education approaches are enhanced by a set of actions to improve cybersecurity know-how in the whole of society.
+- Expand the use of the EC's ICT Vouchers to include digital training for SMEs. - Bolster apprenticeship schemes across Europe focused on digital careers; create a pilot by building on a PPP between industry, vocational training organisations and universities and public employment agencies. - Encourage links between digital demand and digital supply to increase digital employment (and reduce the skills gap); amplify current industry led and European initiatives (such as the pledges made in the context of the Grand Coalition for digital jobs) by fostering the links with national public employment agencies and public and private training organisations. - Bridge the gap between digital job opportunities, skills of people seeking digital employment, and digital training opportunities (through public and private training organisations) by developing a European and Member State repository, perhaps in the form of a dedicated website. - EU and national policy makers should ensure that current education approaches are enhanced by a set of actions to improve cybersecurity know-how in the whole of society9.